Tong1233/Interactive-Slider-Puzzle-Game/README.md

 # Slider Puzzle

 Classic Slider Puzzle.
-Solve the puzzle by sliding the empty square and get all the pieces in the right order.
+Solve the puzzle by sliding the empty square (click the squares next to the empty square) and get all the pieces in the right order.

+Example of correct order:

+1 2 3
+4 5 6
+7 8 9

 https://tong1233.github.io/Slider-Puzzle/